Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Quantum-mechanical formulation of acid generation

 Therefore, one finds

-Finally, the optical equivalence theorem \cite{sudarshan1963, klauder1966} implies that $ A^{m}_{(-)}\left( x_{0} \right) A^{(+)}_{m}\left( x_{0} \right)$ is proportional to the quantum correspondence $I\left(x_{0}\right)$ of the classical intensity of light.
-By absorbing the proportional factor into $\eta$ we find the well-known photoelectric detection probability \cite{mandel1964}
+Finally, the optical equivalence theorem \cite{sudarshan1963, klauder1966} implies that $ A^{m}_{(-)}\left( x_{0} \right) A^{(+)}_{m}\left( x_{0} \right)$ is proportional to the quantum correspondence $I\left(x_{0}\right)$ of the classical light intensity.
+Absorbing the proportional factor into $\eta$, we obtain the previously established photoelectric detection probability \cite{mandel1964}